The show must go on: Michigan Marching Band goes virtual

 Adapting to a virtual classroom has brought new ways to connect and learn.
 In early October, an additional curriculum was designed so students could choose their own adventure and select master classes taught by faculty and staff.
 Pasquale taught a mini course in leadership fundamentals, bringing in guest speakers like the conductor of the marine band and Ross Business School professor Lance Sandelands.
 Other classes include instructing musicians how to spin flags or teaching business support like fundraising, public relations and social media marketing.
 "We really wanted to be able to offer our students an experience they would not typically get in the MMB," Pasquale said.
 "This provides a behind-the-scenes view to our program that is oftentimes overlooked during regular rehearsal schedules.
 For example, Dr. Frey is instructing a class on show design."Eventually, the students will have the opportunity to put those skills to the test.
 While the first "Hail to the Heroes" show involves the students to upload their videos to specific guidelines, the goal for the second show is to have students design it.

 The Man Up Front

 In addition to marching fundamentals, all candidates for drum major must master twirling, the strut and the backbend.
 The drum major's backbend has been a staple of Michigan gameday performance since the late 1960s.
 In the 1990s, drum major Matthew Pickus made the move even more difficult by removing his hat for the backbend.
 Pickus' iteration is now the band's norm.

-“I don't know how many videos she took of me," Aguilar said.
+Aguilar has been perfecting his backbend since freshman year.
+With his sister recording on her phone, Aguilar taught himself through trial and error—an experience that resulted in a lot of falling backwards.
+"I don't know how many videos she took of me," Aguilar said.
 "I fell so often during the beginning, but I just focused on small victories.
 Can I bend back?
 OK.
 Next step—let me touch my head to the ground."